 With that in mind, they may not work as well in other conditions.
 For example, if you’re looking for a light to light up a patio area or a security light, this might not be your best option for a few reasons.

-The Othway Wall/Fence Post Decorative Solar Lights are the most compact solar lights on this list.
-They’re also unique because they successfully merge utility and appearance to create a light that is pleasant to look at, and also provides illumination to the area.
+The Beau Jardin Decorative Solar Pathway Lights are the most aesthetically pleasing on this list.
+They have successfully merge utility and appearance to create a light that is pleasant to look at, and also provides illumination to the area.

-With that in mind, it is important to note that they are not very bright and do not produce many lumens, just 12.
-And, with such a small output and physically small product, they do not run very long, just 3-5 hours at full charge (which the company estimates takes 6 hours).
-That said, they do give off enough light to illuminate a small area surround the light.
+With that in mind, it is important to note that they are not very bright and do not produce many lumens, just 10.
+And, with such a small output and physically small product, they do not run very long, just 8-12 hours at full charge (which the company estimates takes 6-8 hours to charge).
+That said, they do give off enough light to illuminate a small area surrounding the light.

 These lights also just have one mode: auto-on at sundown and auto-off when they detect light or have run out of battery.
 These lights are very simple in terms of functionality but work very well at what they do.